spotify/fmt-maven-plugin/README.md

 `skipSortingImports` is whether the plugin should skip sorting imports.

-`style` sets the formatter style to be _google_ or _aosp_.
-By default this is 'google'.
+`style` sets the formatter style to be `google` or `aosp`.
+By default this is `google`.
 Projects using Android conventions may prefer `aosp`.

+`forkMode` lets you specify whether to run google-java-format in a fork or in-process.
+Also adds JVM arguments when needed.
+Value `default` will fork when JDK 16+ is detected, `never` runs in-process, regardless of JDK version and `always` will always fork.

 example:
 ```xml